-The council provides a fortnightly service for the removal of large electrical items such as fridges, freezers and washing machines from domestic properties.
+We operate a fortnightly collection service for the removal of large electrical items such as fridges, freezers, cookers and washing machines from domestic properties.

-To book a collection for an electrical item please use our online form for electrical collections.
-You can also contact Customer Services on 0845 129 4870 or 01298 28423.
+To book a collection for an electrical item please use our online form.

 Items that we can take include:

 • Fridge or freezer

 • General furniture – please request a bulky item collection as different charges apply